by Saul McLeod published 2007

 Much of the key research in social psychology developed following World War II, when people became interested in the behavior of individuals when grouped together and in social situations.
 Key studies were carried out in several areas.

-Wider topics then began to emerge, such as social perception, aggression, relationships, decision making, prosocial behavior and attribution, many of which are central to today’s topics and will be discussed throughout this
+Wider topics then began to emerge, such as social perception, aggression, relationships, decision making, pro social behavior and attribution, many of which are central to today’s topics and will be discussed throughout this website.

 Thus the growth years for social psychology occurred during the decades following the 1940s.

 Allport introduced the notion that the presence of others (the social group) can facilitate certain behavior.
 It was found that an audience would improve an actors’ performance in well learned/easy tasks, but lead to a decrease in performance on newly learned/difficult tasks due to social inhibition.

 Bandura introduced the notion that behavior in the social world could be modeled.
 Three groups of children watched a video where an adult was aggressive towards a ‘bobo doll’, and the adult was either just seen to be doing this, was rewarded by another adult for their behavior or were punished for it.
 Children who had seen the adult rewarded were found to be more likely to copy such behavior.

 Festinger, Schacter and Black brought the idea that when we hold beliefs, attitudes or cognitions which are different, then we experience dissonance this is an inconsistency that causes discomfort.
 We are motivated to reduce this by either changing one of our thoughts, beliefs or attitudes or selectively attending to information which supports one of our beliefs and ignores the other (selective exposure hypothesis).